Draggie306/CompSci-HandIn/README.md

 # Computer Science A Level Project
 This is a monorepo containing all 5 main components of my Computer Science A-level NEA.

+## Info
+In each of the folders, another `README.md` shows the structure of that component in more detail.

+Look below for how to run each of them from source.

 ## How to run
 Go to [compsci-handin.pages.dev](https://compsci-project.pages.dev/).
 From there, navigate to the Games Library and download the Draggie Games Launcher.

-All components are accessible through `Launcher.exe`.
+As designed in the writeup, all components are accessible through `Launcher.exe`.
 Download it and follow what it says.
 It interacts with the server, allows you to install the Auto-Updater and game itself.

 ## Build from source
 All aspects are designed to be built from source too.